mathiaspettersen/CTFTeam5/Lab01/MainDocument.md

 ### More Ports

+*It seems to have occured a portscan at the start of the attack, how many ports where tested?*

 Had to find the exact time fram in which the scanning occurred, which was done by looking at the table in the Discover page.
 There is a time fram in which stands lonely:

 ![bilde](https://user-images.githubusercontent.com/70077872/149670992-a3512899-d5be-4cc1-9b4a-79be78e1a922.png)